etz/m1lib/README.md

 `m1lib.orderPV(amount, config.accType)` - Orders $`amount` of the M1 Portfolio labeled `config.accType`

-`m1lib.checkReturnsPV(config.accountType, "week")` - Returns the gains/losses as a percentage against a portfolio
+`m1lib.checkReturnsPV(config.accountType, "week")` - Returns the gains/losses as a percentage(float) against a portfolio

 `m1lib.checkReturnsPie(pid, "week")` - Returns the gains/losses as a percentage(float) against a pie